ItsGamerik/get-img/README.md

 ## Description

 Index attachments and messages (including threads!) in a discord channel or an entire server with a simple command and save the content to a file.
-Once you have indexed messages, you can download the message list with a command and you can also automatically download all of the attachments that were uploaded to your computer!
+Once you have indexed messages, you can download the message list with a command, and you can also automatically download all the attachments that were uploaded to your computer!

 ## Usage

 ### Building

-just use [cargo](https://www.rust-lang.org/tools/install) for building:
+just use [cargo](https://www.rust-lang.org/tools/install) (the rust building utility) for building:

 ```shell
 cargo build --release && cargo run --release